 So… You’ve just finished installing a new theme in WordPress.
-Hopefully one of ours.
+Hopefully one of our premium WordPress themes.
 You’ve uploaded it into your

 wp-content directory, or installed it directly via the Appearance menu in your admin panel.

 Congratulations!
 Now what?

 Especially after using a theme long enough, switching themes might feel like a very hard thing to do.
 It’s no easy task, I’ll give you that; but if both the old theme and your new theme is well-coded, you’ve got very little to worry about.
 In this article, I’m going to walk you through the steps you need to take after installing a new WordPress theme.